rapsoj/crop-yield-estimate/final-submission/README.md

 **Hello!**

 We are the Oxford Effective International Development Group.
-Thank you for your time in reviewing our model.
+Thank you for your time in reviewing our model, which we call "XYieldBoost".

 <br />